AartiRamani/DataScience-Portfolio/README.md

     In today's digital age, opinions and sentiments are expressed abundantly across the web, from social media posts to product reviews.
 This project harnesses the power of machine learning to analyze and understand these sentiments.

-## 8. Diabetes Prediction
+## 8. Diabetes Data EDA
   ###### Description:
   Diabetes is a prevalent health concern worldwide, affecting millions of lives.
-This project is dedicated to the early detection and prediction of diabetes using data-driven approaches.
-    Harnessing the power of machine learning and medical data, the aim is to provide valuable insights into the risk factors and predictive indicators of diabetes.
+This project project meticulously examines a vast dataset, unveiling hidden patterns and correlations.
+By visualizing and summarizing key factors, we helps healthcare professionals and researchers to make informed decisions and develop effective strategies for diabetes management and prevention.

 ## 9. Heart Attack Prediction
   ###### Description: